skip to main content

 • Sign artist is 2025 feature artist

-The Conservation Dinner Committee has selected Mike Brintnell, of Mike's Signs in Exeter, as the Feature Artist for the 35th Conservation Dinner and Auction on Thursday, April 3, 2025.
+The Conservation Auction Committee has selected Mike Brintnell, of Mike's Signs in Exeter, as the Feature Artist for the 35th Conservation Auction, which is online in 2025.

 Posted: Friday, January 24, 2025